 Lebanon is a somewhat small city located in the state of New Hampshire.
 With a population of 13,579 people and two constituent neighborhoods, Lebanon is the 23rd largest community in New Hampshire.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lebanon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lebanon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lebanon are a mix of both white- and blue-collar jobs.
 Overall, Lebanon is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Lebanon who work in healthcare (15.86%), teaching (9.49%), and office and administrative support (8.16%).

 The per capita income in Lebanon in 2010 was $36,370, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $145,480 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.

 Lebanon is a somewhat ethnically-diverse city.
 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Asian.
 Important ancestries of people in Lebanon include English, French , German, and French Canadian.